michaelcbutler/CarND-Behavioral-Cloning-P3/writeup_report.md

 model.add(Cropping2D(cropping=((70,25),(0,0))))
 ```

-All three models used mean-squared error for the loss function and the adam optimizer.
+All three models use mean-squared error for the loss function and the adam optimizer.
 All three models also randomly shuffle the input data before splitting off 20 per cent for validation.

 #### 2. Attempts to reduce overfitting in the model

-The data set was agumented to reduce overfitting.
+The data set was augmented to reduce overfitting.
 Using the images from the offset (right and left) cameras with adjusted steering inputs and flipping all three images (center, right, left) with the steering angle negated added greater data diversity for the training process.
 The data augmentation occurs in the generator function at lines 50-88.

 Observing the training loss versus validation loss trend suggested limiting the number of EPOCHS to reduce overfitting.
 The final version used five EPOCHS.